Epic North Luzon Road Trip

 The next day we headed over to Hannah’s resort area to check out the Blue Lagoon and also the famous cave known as Bantay Abot Cave (translated to mountain with hole).

 Blue Lagoon isn’t actually a lagoon, it is small cove off Pasaleng Bay.

-However, the water is an amazing beep green/blue colour and the sand of the beach is just as good as anything you will see in Boracay or Palawan.
+However, the water is an amazing green/blue colour and the sand on the beach is just as good as anything you will see in Boracay or Palawan.